+This statement on internal controls relates to the period covered by the financial statements and the period up to the date of approval.
 The University is committed to exhibiting best practice in all aspects of corporate governance.
-The University's Council is responsible for the University's system of internal control and for reviewing its effectiveness.
+The University's Council is responsible for the University's system of internal control relating to the University's arrangements for the prevention and detection of corruption, fraud, bribery and other irregularities, and for reviewing their effectiveness, covering business, operational and compliance risk as well as financial risk.
 Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

 The Council is of the view that there is an ongoing process for identifying, evaluating and managing the University's significant risks.
-It has been in place for the year ended 31 July 2018 and up to the date of approval of the annual report and accounts, and is regularly reviewed by the Council and its Audit Committee to ensure that it accords with best practice internal control guidance for directors as deemed appropriate for higher education.
+It has been in place for the year ended 31 July 2019 and up to the date of approval of the annual report and accounts, and is regularly reviewed by the Council and its Audit Committee to ensure that it accords with best practice internal control guidance for directors as deemed appropriate for higher education.

 The Finance & General Purposes Committee, as discussed above, recommends to the Council the University's annual revenue and capital budgets and monitors performance in relation to the approved budgets.
-The Remuneration Committee determines the remuneration of the most senior staff, including the Vice-Chancellor.
+The Remunerations Committee determines the remuneration of the most senior staff, including the Vice-Chancellor.

-The role of the Nominations Committee has been established following good practice outlined in the CUC Higher Education Code of Governance and its role is to seek out and consider applications for the membership of the Council and its committees.
+The Nominations and Governance Committee has been established following good practice outlined in the CUC Higher Education Code of Governance and its role is to seek out and consider applications for the membership of the Council and its committees.

 In June 2014, the University and Council prepared and adopted a Strategic Plan with a revised Risk Register and key performance indicators linked to the strategic goals.
-The system of risk management, which has been in operation since 2010, and reviewed in 2017, places emphasis on the active management of risk rather than a monitoring of risk and will continue as such.
+The system of risk management, last reviewed in 2017, places emphasis on the active management of risk rather than a monitoring of risk and will continue as such.
 Risk reports setting out key performance and risk indicators are reviewed quarterly by the University's management team and at each scheduled Audit Committee meeting.
 The latter also receives regular reports from the internal audit service which include recommendations for improvement.
 The Audit Committee's role in internal financial control is confined to a high level review of the arrangements.
 The Council's agenda includes a regular item for consideration of risk and control and receives reports thereon from the University Leadership Team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.

-This has satisfied the Council that management, together with the internal audit service, have an appropriate process for identifying, evaluating and managing risk, together with appropriate staff training.
+This approach has satisfied the Council that management, together with the internal and external audit services, have an appropriate process for identifying, evaluating and managing risk, together with appropriate staff training.